SuperMost – SuperRadnice

 Martin Kropáč

-Czech architect and educator, co-founder of the Architecture Acts studio based in Prague.
-He graduated in architecture from the Czech Technical University and completed postgraduate studies at Columbia University in New York.
+Architect and educator, co-founder of the Architecture Acts studio based in Prague.
+He graduated from the Academy of Arts, Architecture and Design in Prague (Ph.D.), Columbia University in New York (MSc.) and the Faculty of Architecture at the Czech Technical University in Prague (Ing. arch.).
 He worked at the studios of Alberto Campo Baeza in Madrid and Steven Holl Architects in New York.
 In 2009, he received the ABF Young Architect Award.
-His major projects include collaboration on the design of the Concert Hall in Ostrava, which was created in collaboration with Steven Holl Architects and won first place in an international architectural competition.
+In 2019, his office won an international architectural competition with a design for a concert hall in Ostrava, which he prepared in collaboration with Steven Holl Architects in the US.

 Barbora Šimonová

-Czech architect and educator, co-founder of the cultural cooperative cosa.cz, which focuses on architecture, art, music, literature, and film.
-She graduated from the Faculty of Architecture at the Brno University of Technology and the School of Architecture at the Academy of Fine Arts in Prague.
-She has worked in studios such as Architekti Hrůša & spol. and MOBA.
-Since 2020, she has been an assistant at the Architecture IV studio at UMPRUM in Prague.
-She is the co-author of the book Legenda o sídlišti (Legend of the Housing Estate), which examines mass panel construction, the quality of housing, and the transformation of housing estates to the present day.
+Architect and educator, co-founder of the cultural cooperative cosa.cz focusing on architecture, art, music, literature, and film.
+She graduated from the Faculty of Architecture at the Brno University of Technology and New Media at the Academy of Fine Arts in Prague.
+Since 2016, she has been shooting documentaries about architecture in the Czech Republic in the 1980s.
+Since 2020, she is an assistant at the Architecture IV studio at the Academy of Arts in Prague.
+She is the co-author of the book Legenda o sídlišti (Legend of the Housing Estate), which examines mass panel construction, the quality of housing, and the transformation of housing estates up to the present day.

 Jan Fabián